condon-lab/Tadych_2024_AZGroundwaterWells/README.md

 <br></br>
 By using this repository or data in your publications, you agree to cite:
-> *Tadych, D.E., Ford, M., Condon, L.E., Colby, B.G.: Evaluation of Spatial and Temporal Patterns of Well Distributions and Groundwater: A Historical and Statistical Analysis of Arizona[under review], 2023.*
+> *Tadych, D.E., Ford, M., Colby, B.G, Condon, L.E..: Historical Patterns of Well Drilling and Groundwater Depth Across Arizona Considering Groundwater Regulation and Surface Water Access[under review], 2023.*
 <br></br>

 ## Choose your adventure!